Charging Points API (DOT-NL)

 These APIs are still under development and specifications may change.

-DOT-NL (Data Platform for Public Charging Points in the Netherlands) is the portal that receives real-time data about alternative energy infrastructure for vehicles from suppliers and makes it available.
-This system is also known as NAP-EV and Dafne (Dutch Alternative Fuel National Endpoint).
+DOT-NL (Data Platform for Publicly Accessible Charging Points in the Netherlands) is the portal that receives real-time data about alternative energy infrastructure for vehicles from suppliers and makes it available.

 Connection